jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Samugi.md

 Samugi spent time in battle tinkering with a Clockwork troll and starts to have a higher understanding of clockwork devices built by Solonor ([[26 - 03172024|Session 26]]).

-Carrying around a large metal tube, the remainder of the group does not currently know what it does.
+Carrying around a large metal tube, that carries his clockwork soul companion.

 ### Description and Characteristics
 Mellow older gnome, nimble and quick.
 Enjoys gnome clover and having conversations with wise people.
 Very adept at tinkering.

 ## Relationships
 - .

 ## Secrets from the group
-- Carrying around a giant clockwork tube
+- .

 -